-“Gorgeous, colourful rooms - plus an exceptional restaurant and rum bar - on an extraordinary cliffside location just outside Negril; a true heaven for couples”
+“Gorgeous, colourful rooms - plus an exceptional restaurant and rum bar - on an extraordinary cliffside location just outside Negril; a true haven for couples”

 There's an unpretentious, homemade feel here, and nothing is too slick or formulaic.
-There's a range of accommodation to suit all needs: see our Rates page for a full listing.
+There's a range of accommodation to suit all needs: see our rates table for full listings.

-We stayed in Bird Nest, a massive first-floor 1-Bed Ocean View Suite with drop-dead ocean vistas.
-It gave us the feeling of being holed up on an island in Thailand thanks to its cheery yellow walls and floors, green batik bedspread, woven cane lampshades, handcrafted pots and cups.
-The bathroom had a huge shower and tub, with plenty of Blue Mountain Aromatics oils and products.
+We stayed in one of the massive One Bedroom Upper Ocean View Suites with drop-dead ocean vistas.
+It gave us the feeling of tropical relaxation thanks to its cheery yellow walls and floors, green batik bedspread and woven cane lampshades.
+The bathroom had a huge shower and tub, with plenty of Blue Mountain Aromatics products.

-Deluxe Villa Clandestino is a separate 3-bed villa, plus adjoining 1-bed annexe, set within lush jungle on The Caves property - it is very popular with families as all ages are welcome here.
-It comes complete with a private pool and BBQ, plus guests have full use of the hotel’s facilities.
-If booked on an all-inclusive basis, a private butler is also included.
+The private 3-bedroom Clandestino Villa (plus adjoining 1-bed annexe) is set within a lush jungle garden on The Caves property.
+It is very popular with families as all ages are welcome here.
+It comes complete with a private pool and BBQ.

-Breakfast and lunch are taken in the gazebo.
+For breakfast and lunch, head to the thatched semi-afresco Gazebo for sea views and tasty fare.
 Try the local fruit plate - a delicious collection of mango, papaya, pineapple, watermelon, and naseberry.
-Lunch is a delicious series of salads and grilled fish or chicken.
+Come lunchtime, we loved the salads and grilled fish or chicken.

-Set in half an acre of jungle gardens (just a few minutes' walk from the main resort), the Deluxe Villa is the only accommodation that welcomes families.
-Sleeping up to 8 people, the villa has 3 bedrooms, plus a 1-bedroom annexe, as well as a full kitchen, a private pool and private parking.
+Set in half an acre of jungle gardens (just a few minutes' walk from the main resort), the private Clandestino Villa is the only accommodation that welcomes families.
+Sleeping up to 8 people, the villa has 3 bedrooms, plus a 1-bedroom annexe.
+Facilities include a full kitchen, a private pool and private parking.
 Note that children staying here are not permitted elsewhere in the resort (e.g. the bar, restaurant, etc).

-Children staying at the Deluxe Villa are not permitted to go elsewhere in the resort (e.g. the bar or restaurant area).
+Children staying at the Clandestino Villa are not permitted to go elsewhere in the resort (e.g. the bar or restaurant area).